14 out of 15 people found this review helpfulwrite a review of this game

 read more reviews for this game

-Sure, the gameplay of Doom is not very sophisticated.
+Doom can be called a horror game.
+The enemies are just as horrifying as the locations, if not more.
+Scary demons are wandering this world, and every encounter potentially leads to a quick, yet painful death.
+Sure, the gameplay of Doom is not at all sophisticated.
 Run and shoot - that pretty much sums it up.
 But the game knows how to keep suspense, how to surprise you.
-Everything here is very well thought-out.
 The monsters are not just lazily walking around, waiting for you to kill them.
 You don't just run in a straight line, happily shooting left and right.
 No, what happens are carefully placed moments of genuine fear.
 You walk into a room... and the light goes off!
-What?
-Why?
-How?
 Immediately, you feel somebody is trying to kill you.
 You can't even see who it is!
 You shoot frantically; the room brightens for a moment, lit by the fire from your gun (Doom was probably the first game to incorporate lighting as means to enhance the atmosphere).
 You manage to run away.
 You walk into a seemingly empty room... and monsters suddenly appear from all sides..

 What else?
 Sound effects.
 Doom has none of those arcade-like beeps and blips; it has real sounds, and most of them are terrifying.
 Roars, howling, shouts, and alike - welcome to hell in stereo.

-The BadHonestly, now I've finally come back to this great classic, I can't find what I would objectively consider "flaws".
-Doom did nothing wrong.
+The BadDoom hardly did anything wrong.
 It's the things it didn't yet do that really stick out.
-As in, more physical interaction with the game world, characters, actual narrative, etc. People had to wait until Dark Forces and Duke Nukem 3D appeared, giving the genre everything Doom didn't yet think of.
+As in: more physical interaction with the game world, characters, actual evolving narrative, etc. People had to wait until Dark Forces and Duke Nukem 3D to get that.
 Now we take those things for granted, but we can't blame Doom for not having them.